María Rosa Lida de Malkiel: Marriage and family

-In 1948, Lida married the Russian-born Yakov Malkiel, a scholar of Romance language etymology and philology at the University of California, Berkeley.
+In 1948, Lida married the Ukrainian-born Yakov Malkiel, a scholar of Romance language etymology and philology at the University of California, Berkeley.
 They had no children.

 Career

 During the 1930s and 1940s, Lida taught courses in Latin and Greek at the Faculty of Arts at the University of Buenos Aires.
 She also was studying and teaching medieval Spanish literature.
 In 1947, she was awarded a Rockefeller grant for post-graduate study in the United States, where she had appointments at Harvard University and the University of California, Berkeley.
 There she met her future husband, the Romance philologist, Yakov Malkiel.
 They married in 1948 and settled in Oakland, California.
 (Her brother Raimundo Lida migrated with his family to Mexico after the nationalization of universities under Perón.
 In 1953 they went on to the US, where he succeeded Amado Alonso at Harvard.

 In the US, Lida de Malkiel taught at the University of California, Berkeley; Harvard University, University of Illinois, Ohio State University and Stanford University, among others.
 Specializing in Romance philology and recognized as an Arthurian-Hispanist pioneer, Lida de Malkiel was elected to the Real Academia Española in 1953 by direct recommendation of Ramón Menéndez Pidal and the Academia Argentina de Letras in 1959.
 She served as an advisor on the editorial boards of Nueva Revista de Filología Hispánica, based in Mexico City (1947–1962) and Hispanic Review (1950-), based at the University of Pennsylvania.

 She briefly returned to Argentina from the United States in 1961.
 One of her last works published before she died was an essay: Two Spanish Masterpieces, 'The Book of Good Love' and 'The Celestina'.
 It collected the six lectures she delivered at the University of Illinois during her tenure as a Miller Visiting Professor.
-She had long been interested in the Spanish classic, The Celestina.
+She had long been interested in the Spanish classic The Celestina.
 Lida de Malkiel had worked for 15 years on her book about La Celestina; it was published three months after her death.